rockdaboot/wget2/docs/wget2_manual.md

       wget2 -d -r -c <URL>

-  Since the options can be specified after the arguments, you may terminate them with --.
-So the following will try to download URL -x, reporting failure to log:
+  Since the options can be specified after the arguments, you may terminate them with `--`.
+So the following will try to download URL `-x`, reporting failure to `log`:

       wget2 -o log -- -x

   The options that accept comma-separated lists all respect the convention that specifying an empty list clears its value.
-This can be useful to clear the .wgetrc settings.
-For instance, if your .wgetrc sets "exclude-directories" to /cgi-bin, the following example will first reset it, and then set it to exclude /~nobody and /~somebody.
-You can also clear the lists in .wgetrc.
+This can be useful to clear the `.wgetrc` settings.
+For instance, if your `.wgetrc` sets `exclude-directories` to `/cgi-bin`, the following example will first reset it, and then set it to exclude `/~nobody` and `/~somebody`.
+You can also clear the lists in `.wgetrc`.

-      wget2 -X " -X /~nobody,/~somebody
+      wget2 -X '' -X /~nobody,/~somebody

   Most options that do not accept arguments are boolean options, so named because their state can be captured with a yes-or-no ("boolean") variable.
-For example, --follow-ftp tells Wget2 to follow FTP links from HTML files and, on the other hand, --no-glob tells it not to perform file globbing on FTP URLs.
-A boolean option is either affirmative or negative (beginning with --no).
+For example, `--follow-ftp` tells Wget2 to follow FTP links from HTML files and, on the other hand, `--no-glob` tells it not to perform file globbing on FTP URLs.
+A boolean option is either affirmative or negative (beginning with `--no-`).
 All such options share several properties.

-  Affirmative options can be negated by prepending the --no- to the option name; negative options can be negated by omitting the --no- prefix.
+  Affirmative options can be negated by prepending the `--no-` to the option name; negative options can be negated by omitting the `--no-` prefix.
 This might seem superfluous---if the default for an affirmative option is to not do something, then why provide a way to explicitly turn it off?
 But the startup file may in fact change the default.
-  For instance, using "follow_ftp = on" in .wgetrc makes Wget2 follow FTP links by default, and using --no-follow-ftp is the only way to restore the factory default from the command line.
+  For instance, using `follow_ftp = on` in `.wgetrc` makes Wget2 follow FTP links by default, and using `--no-follow-ftp` is the only way to restore the factory default from the command line.